Boyka20955/Glowing-Ecommerce-website-main/README.md

 ## Author

-Created with love by Maxmillin (copyright 2025).
+Created with love by Francis Irungu (copyright 2025).